lydialucchesi/smallsets/README.md

 ### To-do list:

   - Add option to “hide” sections in the prep code
+      - Is there a better word than hide?
   - Work on methodology for sampling of a smallset
+      - Need it to be representative/unbiased but also comprehensive in terms of issues/adjustments addressed in the preprocessing step
+          - How do you balance this in a smallset
       - Figure out how to select columns for smallset - this will be tricky because of smallset\_code script
   - Design decision/action stamps that can be added to tiles to further specify what is happening to the data at that point
       - Add up over time?
 Or only visible at one point on timeline.
+I think this should be an optional feature
       - Add option to choose location of these inside a tile
-      - Design a series of pre-made ones to choose from
+      - Design a series of pre-made ones to choose from - square shaped?
           - Imputing
           - Binning
-          - Culling
+          - Outlier-ing
           - Standardising
+          - Converting units
+          - Subsetting/filtering
-          - Aggregating
+          - Aggregating/disaggrating
           - Transforming
           - Merging
-          - Removing implausible values
+          - Removing implausible/erroneous values
+          - Rearranging
+          - Dropping
       - Offer build your own option - should this be what I already have with the circles and symbols?
 Probably a better method - will see if stamps turn out first